ben0bi/RUNPIXI.js/README.txt

 CHANGES
 -------
+0.6.5
++ New function ApplyFilter
-0.6.5 + New function ApplyFilter and CreateColorShader which creates a simple colouring (used for whitening some stuff for tilting it afterwards.)
++ New function CreateColorShader which creates a simple colouring (used for whitening some stuff for tilting it afterwards.)
++ New function getRedFromHex_normalized, gets a value between 0.0 and 1.0 from an RGB hex value like 0xFF0033.
++ New function getGreenFromHex_normalized
++ New function getBlueFromHex_normalized
 0.6.4 + Center the screen horizontally and something with scroll boundaries (which is not functional yet).
 0.6.3 + Set background color to your desired value or to transparent.
 Finally.
 0.6.2 + Return global mouse position with RUNPIXI.instance.GlobalMousePosition().x/y or RUNPIXI.MOUSE().x/y